masolimano/maneage/README.md

      work.
 Therefore, also check and update `README` one last time when you are ready to publish your work (and its reproduction pipeline).

- - **Input dataset**: The user manages the top-level directory of the input data through the variables set in `reproduce/config/pipeline/LOCAL.mk.in` (the user actually edits a `LOCAL.mk` file that is created by `configure` from the `.mk.in` file, but the `.mk` file is not under version control).
+ - **Input dataset (can be done later)**: The user manages the top-level directory of the input data through the variables set in `reproduce/config/pipeline/LOCAL.mk.in` (the user actually edits a `LOCAL.mk` file that is created by `configure` from the `.mk.in` file, but the `.mk` file is not under version control).
 Datasets are usually